dannywillems/RML/README.md

 The list of available annotations are:
 - `show_derivation_tree` to show the derivation tree. (not activated by default)
-- `no_context` will desactivate the print of the environment (i.e. pre-defined values and types) when printing the derivation tree.
+- `no_context` will deactivate the print of the environment (i.e. pre-defined values and types) when printing the derivation tree.
+- `check_well_formed` checks at runtime if types are well formed.

 #### Examples